-For this reason, we created a directory of New York courts.
-The directory includes street addresses, phone numbers, maps and more for just about every traffic court in the state.
+For this reason, we created a directory of New York traffic courts.
+The directory includes street addresses, phone numbers, maps covering every traffic court in the state.

 Another critical detail is the date.
 Once in a while we’ll see a ticket where the date is set for a holiday.
 Some attorneys feel that this is a fatal defect in the ticket, though you have to do certain things to follow that approach and it can be tricky.